hirmezb/LISMS/backend/README.md

 # LISMS Backend

-This directory contains a Django‑based REST API for the Laboratory Information and Sample Management System (LISMS) application.
+This directory contains a Django‑based REST API for the Laboratory Inventory and Sample Management System (LISMS) application.
 The models and sample data mirror the Microsoft SQL Server schema and stored procedures supplied in the `LISMS Microsoft SQL Server Database.sql` file.
 The API exposes each